- Strategic outreach helps you meet your consumers where they’re at, extend your reach, and showcase your brand personality.

 Sometimes, what you need is a good news hook!
 “Newsjacking” is the process of capitalizing on trending events and news so that you can join a conversation people are interested in.
 It allows you to leverage the traffic generated by a popular hashtag or hot take.
 But it also lets you have the conversations your customers care about.
-Rather than contacting a reporter out of the blue, for example, newsjacking provides timely context to your outreach, where you can clearly help them with a new story that would be of keen interest among their readers or viewers.
+Rather than contacting a reporter out of the blue, for example, newsjacking provides timely context to your outreach.

 If you walk into a party and people can’t stop talking about something that happened in the news, you’ll probably want to talk about that too.
 A similar rule applies with newsjacking, with the obvious caveats.
 Don’t force a connection, don’t share values that run counter to your brand and don’t exploit tragedy.